 . . .

-It is never too late to start journaling.
+It’s never too late to start keeping a diary.

-It can be a simple as jotting down a couple of sentences to commemorate a specially good day, or it could be an hourly endeavor to unpack a specific problem.
-There are many apps and online resources to keep a journal.
-A simple notebook and a pen works as well.
+It can be a simple as jotting down a couple of sentences to commemorate a specially good day, or it could be an hourly endeavour to unpack a specific problem.

-I could not think of anything else that has helped me manage my mental wellness as effectively and as efficiently as journalling has.
-It has helped me clear the crap out of my head and focus on figuring out a solution.
+I could not think of anything else that has helped me manage my mental wellbeing as effectively and as efficiently as keeping journal.
+Journaling has helped me clear the crap out of my head.
 It is also a great way to capture our lives, no matter how mediocre and ordinary it may be.